 In 1998 C.E.
 (33 A.S.), unhappy with the line-up and of my band, The Catalogs, I had quite a stroke of luck.
 I was moving back to Hawaii from Seattle to start a band, possibly, with a guy named Mike Nelson, whom Justin, from The Catalogs, knew from being online.
 I didn’t know what to expect and I’d never heard this guy play but “What have I got to lose?”
 I thought.
 That was six years ago as of this writing and although we’ve gone through many members I’m glad this band is still playing.
 We’re The Quintessentials.

-The current line-up of The Quintessentials is: Jensen Aguinaldo on drums and myself (Les Hernandez) on lead guitar, lead vocals, and everything else.
+The current line-up of The Quintessentials is: Duane Franklin on bass and backing vocals; Jensen Aguinaldo on drums; and Rev. Les Hernandez on lead guitar, lead vocals, and everything else.
 Everyone sings backup.
 Musically, we’re sort of in the same vein as the Ramones, Connie Dungs, Misfits, Vindictives, and Screeching Weasel, or at least that’s what I hear traces of.

 So what are The Quintessentials about?
 Are you prepared for the answer?
 Will you even comprehend it?
 Most don’t.